fedluc/qupled/docs/examples.rst

 Solving the  classical IET schemes
 ----------------------------------

-This example shows how to solve two classical STLS-IET schemes.
-First the STLS-HNC scheme is solved, then the properties of the solution object are changed and the STLS-LCT scheme is sovled
+This example shows how to solve two classical STLS-IET schemes: the STLS-HNC and the STLS-LCT schemes.
+The schemes are solved one after the other by simply updating the properties of the solution object.

 .. literalinclude:: ../examples/solveStlsIet.py
    :language: python